cal-poly-dxhub/food-insecurity-early-warning-dashboard/README.md

 ## Main Steps For Reproduction:
-1. Clone repository into an instance with python 3.8 and Power BI Desktop
+1. Clone repository into an computer with python 3.8 and Power BI Desktop
 2. Create Microsoft SQL Server in AWS RDS
 3. Run data fetching and importing script with new database parameters
 4. Importing data into local dashboard